What's in a Name: Vikings

 The Old Norse feminine word víking may originally have been a sea journey characterised by the swopping of rowers.
 In the days before sail, a long-distance sea journey would require the rowers to take turns at the oars to avoid exhausting their strength.
 It seems, therefore, that viking relates to a tired rower moving aside when relieved by the rested rower on the thwart.
 Thus a víkingr (the masculine form of the word) began to mean a participant on a sea journey characterised by the shifting of rowers.
 So, to be a Viking was to be one of the seafarers who raided and traded from their Scandinavian homelands across wide areas of northern and central Europe, as well as European Russia.

-Those people living in southern and central Scandinavia who spoke Old Norse - a northern German language - are often also called “Norseman”.
-It echoes terms meaning "man from the North" or "Northman" applied to Norse-speakers by the peoples they encountered during the Early Mediæval Period.
-The Franks, for example, normally called them Northmen or Danes, while for the English they were generally known as Danes or heathen, but not Vikings.
-The Old Frankish word Nortmann ("Northman") was Latinised as Normannus and was widely used in Latin texts.
-The Latin word Normannus then entered Old French as Normands from which came the name of the Normans and of Normandy, an area settled by Norsemen in the tenth century.
+Those people living in southern and central Scandinavia who spoke Old Norse - a northern German language - are often also called 'Norseman'.
+It echoes terms meaning 'man from the North' or 'Northman' applied to Norse-speakers by the peoples they encountered during the Early Mediæval Period.
+The Franks , for example, normally called them Northmen or Danes, while for the English they were generally known as Danes or heathen, but not Vikings.
+The Old Frankish word Nortmann ('Northman') was Latinised as Normannus and was widely used in Latin texts.
+The Latin word Normannus then entered Old French as Normands from which came the name of the Normans and of Normandy, an area settled by Norsemen in the 10th-century AD.

 The Rus' initially appeared in Serkland in the 9th-century, travelling as merchants along the Volga trade route, selling furs, honey, and slaves, as well as luxury goods such as amber, Frankish swords, and walrus ivory.
 These goods were mostly exchanged for Arabian silver coins, called dirhams.
-Hoards of 9th-century Baghdad-minted silver coins have been found in Sweden, particularly in Gotland.
+Hoards of silver coins minted in Baghdad in the 9th-century have been found in Sweden, particularly in Gotland.

 For more information about the Anglo-Saxon and Viking period, then the website of the re-enactment group, Regia Anglorum, is highly recommended.
 The group's Regiapædia is a comprehensive suppository of useful information on Anglo-Saxon and Viking life.